JGoodwillieV/GoodSwim/database/TEST_SETS_500_ERROR_FIX.md

 - ✅ Add performance indexes

 ### Step 4: Test
-1. Refresh your StormTracker app
+1. Refresh your GoodSwim app
 2. Log in as a parent
 3. Navigate to a swimmer
 4. Click the **Practice** tab